Nithya392/Team3_DevPortfolio/README.md

  > Templates Created

-   Layout 1: Clean Professional View
+   Layout 1: Light Theme Portfolio Template

 -A light-themed, clean, and elegant layout with soft backgrounds and modern UI elements.
 -Includes sections for user profile, project showcase, and contact details, using hover effects and responsive Flexbox styling.

-   Layout 2: Creative Modern View
+   Layout 2: Dark Theme Portfolio Template

 -A light-themed, clean, and elegant layout with soft backgrounds and modern UI elements.
 -Includes sections for user profile, project showcase, and contact details, using hover effects and responsive Flexbox styling.